, which determines the place of supply.

 What is Export Supply under GST?

 Export supply under GST refers to the provision of goods or services that takes place outside the domestic territory of a country.
-Such transactions are accorded zero-rated status, meaning no GST is levied on them.
-It is a crucial aspect of international trade and commerce.
+As a result, such transactions are accorded zero-rated status, meaning no GST is levied on them.
+Moreover, it is a crucial aspect of international trade and commerce.

 How is Export Supply Different from Other Supply Types?

 Export supply is distinct due to its cross-border nature, involving the movement of goods or services across international boundaries.
-Additionally, it often entails foreign exchange payments and is conducted between entities in different countries.
+Additionally, it often involves foreign exchange payments and occurs between entities in different countries.

 Why is Export Supply Important for Economic Growth?

 Export supply significantly contributes to economic growth by fostering increased production, consumption, and investment.
-It stimulates international trade, positively impacting the country’s trade balance and promoting a robust economy.
+Furthermore, it stimulates international trade, positively impacting the country’s trade balance and promoting a robust economy.